Use Our Flood Remediation Checklist to Purge, Repair and Rebuild

 Depending on which flooring type you have you’ll need to follow one of the following sets of instructions.

-To Tear Out Wood or Laminate Flooring:
+How To Tear Out Wood or Laminate Flooring:

-Once you’ve removed the damaged flooring, inspect your subfloor for any damage or structural issues.
+- Inspect your subfloor for any damage your subfloor for any damage or structural issues.
 It’s always best to call in a professional if you suspect there’s a problem.

 Take a look at your walls to see if there are any bubbles or soft areas from water damage.